ph0lcidae/QAEngineeringChallenge/README.md

 Now with 100% more test tools: unit tests with Jest and E2E tests with Detox.

+## If you found this because I applied for a job with you or something: please note that I would not write these tests this way now but I've left it as an example of what not to do

 #### Machines and Their Variables

 1. **Welding Robots**